The app graveyard on your phone

 Gamification is the application of game-design elements such as points, levels, and rewards to non-game contexts to increase engagement and motivation.

 Gamification adds points, streaks, levels, or virtual rewards to focus sessions.
-Research by Hamari and Koivisto (2015) found that effectiveness varies significantly by user personality – people high in intrinsic motivation engage more with gamified interfaces, while others find the game mechanics themselves become a distraction [5].
-The question is not whether gamification works, but whether it works for you.
+Research by Hamari and Koivisto (2015) found that hedonic motivations – enjoying the experience for its own sake – had a direct positive effect on continued use of gamified services, while utilitarian benefits operated more indirectly through attitude change [5].
+The question is not whether gamification works, but whether your motivation to use it is genuine or forced.
 Our guide on building lasting habits explains the underlying mechanics.

 Habitica